 Some other popular foods in Tennessee you need to try are fried pickles, sweet potato fries, catfish, BBQ, cornbread, Mac n Cheese, Country Ham, Banana Pudding, Hot Fried Chicken, and Biscuits and Gravy.

-Tennessee is the music Mecca of the US.
+One of the reasons to live in Tennessee is music.
 It’s home to seven musical genres — blues, bluegrass, rock & roll, country, gospel, rockabilly, and soul.
 Although Nashville is most famous as the capital of country music, Bristol is recognized as its birthplace.

 Memphis was the center of Blues, Jazz, R&B, soul, funk, and Rock & Roll.
 In Memphis, many musical legends like B.B.
 King, Rosco Gordon, Junior Parker, Bobby Bland, and Willie Nix started.
 This is also where recording studios like Sun Records were found, which is where Elvis Presley made his first recording.